capjamesg/indieweb-search/README.md

 You will not be able to run the web application without having a server running the `elasticsearch_server.py` that has some indexed files.

-## Running the Elasticsearch application
+## Running the Elasticsearch Application

 This project uses Elasticsearch for indexing content.
 To make use of the Elasticsearch back-end server provided by this project -- which is integrated into many of the ingestion and helper scripts -- please install Elasticsearch and run the `elasticsearch_server.py` file as a web server.